opencollective/opencollective-frontend/components/static-pages/hiring.md

 As part of our screening process, we'll also ask you to make a small contribution to [our codebase](https://github.com/opencollective).
 Have a look, do one now or be ready for it!

 ### Senior Product Manager position

 Please [email us](mailto:info@opencollective.com) who you are, your experience and skills, and why you’re interested.
 This can take the form of a traditional CV, a website, video, or however you like to communicate.

+### Operations position

+Please [email us](mailto:info@opencollective.com) who you are, your experience and skills, and why you’re interested.
+This can take the form of a traditional CV, a website, video, or however you like to communicate.